-The most important resource for knowing your schedule is the Doctoring 2 Blackboard "Week at a glance".
+The most important resource for knowing your schedule is the Doctoring 2 Blackboard "Week at a glance" or the consolidated schedule.

 - This will give you an overview of the activities for the week, including your Doctoring small group, special clinical skills sessions, actor communication sessions, longitudinal preceptorship, clerkship prep, assignments, and assessments.
-All schedules are linked in the week at a glance grid. - The blackboard site will list required pre-work and the assignments that must be completed each week.
+All schedules are linked in the week at a glance grid. - ➤ The blackboard site will list required pre-work and the assignments that must be completed each week.